Wiang Prueksa

-Wiang Prueksa (also spelled Wiang Pueksa; Thai: เวียงปรึกษา) or Wiang Chiang Saen Noi (เวียงเชียงแสนน้อย) was an ancient city located at Ban Sop Kham, in Chiang Saen District, Chiang Rai Province, Thailand.
+Wiang Prueksa (also spelled Wiang Pueksa; เวียงปรึกษา), also known as Wiang Chiang Saen Noi (เวียงเชียงแสนน้อย), was an ancient polity of the Tai Yuan people, centered at Ban Sop Kham (บ้านสบคำ), in present-day Chiang Saen District, Chiang Rai Province, Thailand.
+It comprised a number of settlements that survived the fall of the Yonok Kingdom, traditionally attributed to earthquakes in the late 5th century.

+In the mid 7th century, the Tai Yuan people of Wiang Prueksa invited Lao Chakkaraj, a leader of the Lawa people from Doi Tung, to become their new ruler.
+After ascending the throne, Lao Chakkaraj constructed a new city at Mae Sai and established it as his principal center under the name Hiran Nakhon, marking the beginning of the Ngoenyang Kingdom.
+This polity later developed into the Lan Na Kingdom, which was formally established in 1292 during the reign of King Mangrai the Great.

 History

-Following the fall of Yonok Nakhon and the end of the Singhanati dynasty, a group of survivors, led by Khun Lang, along with Khun Phanna and other community leaders, migrated east of the former Yonok capital to establish a new city on the western bank of the Mekong River.
-This settlement was called Wiang Pueksa or Wiang Prueksa, also known as Wiang Chiang Saen Noi (lit.
-'Little Chiang Saen').
+Following the fall of Yonok Nakhon and the end of the Singhanati dynasty in the 6th century, a group of survivors led by Khun Lang, together with Khun Phanna and other community leaders, migrated east of the former Yonok capital to establish a new settlement on the western bank of the Mekong River.
+This settlement became known as Wiang Pueksa or Wiang Prueksa, also referred to as Wiang Chiang Saen Noi (Little Chiang Saen).

-The ruler of Wiang Pueksa was not determined by inheritance but by public consultation, a process referred to as “Pueksa” (ปรึกษา; lit. 'consultation or deliberation').
-The people of the city collectively elected their leader, following principles similar to a democracy with each city having a citizen appointed governor.
-Altogether, sixteen rulers of Wiang Pueksa were recorded.
+The ruler of Wiang Pueksa was not selected through hereditary succession but through public consultation, a process known as pueksa (ปรึกษา; lit. 'consultation').
+According to the chronicles, the inhabitants collectively chose their leader, following principles resembling a proto-democratic system, in which each settlement appointed its own governor.
+In total, sixteen rulers of Wiang Pueksa are recorded in the traditional accounts.

-However, archaeological evidence found within the Wiang Pueksa area indicates that the city's remains date only to the Lan Na period, not to the earlier era suggested by the chronicles.

-At around the same time that Wiang Prueksa was established, a new power arose in the Doi Tung region under Lao Chakkaraj, the first monarch of Hiran Ngoenyang Chiang Lao.
-Lao Chakkaraj united the surrounding settlements to form Hiran Ngoenyang Chiang Lao and founded the Lao dynasty, which later became the royal lineage of Mangrai, the founder of the Lan Na Kingdom.
+During the same broad period, a new political center emerged in the Doi Tung region under Lao Chakkaraj, regarded as the first ruler of Hiran Ngoenyang Chiang Lao.
+Lao Chakkaraj consolidated surrounding settlements to form this polity and founded the Lao dynasty, which later became the royal lineage of King Mangrai, the founder of the Lan Na Kingdom.